 Recognizing the continuing need for guidance and coordination, ACUS launched the Roundtable on Artificial Intelligence in Federal Agencies.
-The Roundtable provides a forum for officials from agencies across the government to exchange information and best practices related to uses of AI in rulemaking, adjudication, enforcement, and other administrative processes.
-Its members are supported by a consultative group of leading scholars and other experts.
+The Roundtable provides a forum for officials representing agencies from across the government to exchange information and best practices related to the use of AI in rulemaking, adjudication, enforcement, and other administrative processes.
+Its members are supported by a consultative group of leading scholars and other AI experts.